elixir-europe-training/Learning-Paths-Handbook/docs/chapters/introduction.md

 !!! note "Definition"

-    A Learning Path refers to a pathway that guides the learner through a selection of learning units (that could be courses or training materials) to be undertaken progressively, from lower to higher thinking skills, to acquire the desired knowledge and skills on a subject by the end of the pathway.
+    A Learning Path refers to a pathway that guides the learner through a selection of training modules (that could be courses or training materials) to be undertaken progressively, from lower to higher thinking skills, to acquire the desired knowledge and skills on a subject by the end of the pathway.

 ## Key Properties of Learning Paths